 Some user agents have built-in algorithms which, after a series of confirmed pointer movements,

-can make a prediction (based on past points, and the speed/trajectory of the movement) what
+can make a prediction (based on the preceding events for the current gesture, and the speed/trajectory of the movement) what

 the position of future pointer movements may be.
 Applications can use this information with